-This program is funded with Fees and Self-Generated Revenues, Statutory Dedications and Federal Funds.
-Fees and Self-generated Revenues are derived from the sale of regulations, manifest forms, photocopies, etc. Statutory Dedications are derived from the Environmental Trust Fund (ETF), Hazardous Waste Site Cleanup Fund (HWSCF), Motor Fuels Underground Tank (MFUT), Waste Tire Management Fund (WTMF), and Clean Water State Revolving Fund (CWSRF).
+This program is funded with the Environmental Trust Fund Account, Fees and Self-Generated Revenues, Statutory Dedications and Federal Funds.
+The Environmental Trust Fund Account (formerly Environmental Trust Fund) was re-classified as Fees and Self-generated Revenues in accordance with Act 404 of the 2019 Regular Legislative Session.
+The Environmental Trust Fund Account consists of all fees pursuant to the authority granted in R.S.
+30:2015, and any other provisions of law authorizing the department to assess fees.
+Such fees are used only for the purpose for which they are assessed.
+Fees and Self-generated Revenues are derived from the sale of regulations, manifest forms, photocopies, etc. Statutory Dedications are derived from the Hazardous Waste Site Cleanup Fund (HWSCF), Motor Fuels Underground Tank (MFUT), Waste Tire Management Fund (WTMF), and Clean Water State Revolving Fund (CWSRF).
 (Per R.S.
 39:36B.(8), see table below for listing of expenditures out of each Statutory Dedicated fund).
-The ETF consists of all fees pursuant to the authority granted in R.S.
-30:2015, and any other provisions of the law authorizing the department to assess fees.
-Such fees are only used for the purpose for which they are assessed.
 The HWSCF revenues are derived from the proceeds of the Hazardous Waste Tax and fines and penalties collected from the environmental offenders in accordance with R.S.
 30:2205.
 The WTMF consists of fees pursuant to the authority of the department to assess fees.
 The MFUT consists of payments of fees by owners of underground motor fuels storage tanks in accordance with R.S.
 30:2194 and 30:2195.
 The CWSRF consists of Federal Funds and state match, which will be used to administer the Clean Water State Revolving Program.
 Federal Funds consist of grants issued by the U.S. Environmental Protection Agency (EPA) for the general operational cost.